abhigyanpatwari/GitNexus

 ConnB -->|"queries"| RepoB

 How it works: Each gitnexus analyze stores the index in .gitnexus/ inside the repo (portable, gitignored) and registers a pointer in ~/.gitnexus/registry.json.
 When an AI agent starts, the MCP server reads the registry and can serve any indexed repo.
-KuzuDB connections are opened lazily on first query and evicted after 5 minutes of inactivity (max 5 concurrent).
+LadybugDB connections are opened lazily on first query and evicted after 5 minutes of inactivity (max 5 concurrent).
 If only one repo is indexed, the repo parameter is optional on all tools — agents don’t need to change anything.

 Web UI (browser-based)

-Or run locally:
+Or run the frontend locally:

 |